redhat-developer/rhdh-plugins/CONTRIBUTING.md

 > **Note:** The `CODEOWNERS` file will have errors until you are a member of the Red Hat Developer GitHub organization.
 However, it is still useful to add `CODEOWNERS` at this point as it provides a documented reference as to who owns/maintains the plugin.

-1. Create a new pull request from your branch.
+7. Create a new pull request from your branch.

-2. Update external references to the old plugin location such as documentation to point to the new location in the `redhat-developer/rhdh-plugins` repository.
+8. Update external references to the old plugin location such as documentation to point to the new location in the `redhat-developer/rhdh-plugins` repository.

-3. In the original repository, update the plugin to indicate that it has been moved to the `redhat-developer/rhdh-plugins` repository.
+9. In the original repository, update the plugin to indicate that it has been moved to the `redhat-developer/rhdh-plugins` repository.
 You may wish to deprecate the old version on npm.

 ## API Reports

-Backstage uses [API Extractor](https://api-extractor.com/) and TSDoc comments to generate API Reports in Markdown format.
-These reports are what drive the [API Reference documentation](https://backstage.io/docs/reference/).
-What this means is that if you are making changes to the API or adding a new plugin then you will need either generate a new API Report or update an existing API Report.
+This repository uses [API Extractor](https://api-extractor.com/) and TSDoc comments to generate API Reports in Markdown format, similar to those used in Backstage.
+If you make changes to the API or add a new plugin then you will need either generate a new API Report or update an existing API Report.
 If you don't do this the CI build will fail when you create your Pull Request.

 There are two ways you can do this: